-We also studied the uniqueness of the critical point of the quadratic criterion in the electroencephalography problem for a single dipole situation (PhD of P. Asensio).
+We also studied the uniqueness of a critical point of the quadratic criterion in the electroencephalography problem for a single dipole situation (PhD of P. Asensio).
 This issue is essential for the use of descent algorithms.
 This leads to the study of the following criterion:

 We started considering a different class of models, not necessarily dipolar, and related estimation algorithms.
 Such models may be supported on the surface of the cortex or in the volume of the encephalon.
 We represent sources by vector-valued measures, and in order to favor sparsity in this infinite-dimensional setting we use a TV (i.e. total variation) regularization term as in Section 7.1.1.
-The approach follows that of [7] and is implemented through two different algorithms, whose convergence properties are currently being studied.
+The approach follows that of [8] and is implemented through two different algorithms, whose convergence properties are currently being studied.
 Tests on synthetic data from a few dipolar sources provide results of different qualities that need to be better understood.
 In particular, a weight is being added in the TV term in order to better identify deep sources.
 This is the topic of the PhD researches of P. Asensio and M. Nemaire.
 Ultimately, the results will be compared to those of FS3D and other available software tools.
-Progresses were made on the inverse problem of "Stereo" EEG (SEEG), where the potential is measured by deep electrodes and sensors within the brain as in the scheme of Figure 5.
-Assuming that the current source term μ is a \mathbb{R}^3 -valued vector field (or a measure, or a dipolar distribution) supported on a surface S and normally oriented to S, makes it possible to describe the potential $\phi(\mu)$ generated by μ as a double layer potential:
+Progresses were made on the inverse problem of "Stereo" EEG (SEEG), where the potential is measured by deep electrodes and sensors within the brain as in the scheme of Figure 3.
+Assuming that the current source term μ is a \mathbb{R}^3 -valued vector field (or a measure, or a dipolar distribution) supported on a surface S and normally

-Figure 5: Schematic view of a 3 layered head model.
+Figure 3: Schematic view of a 3 layered head model.
 Deep electrodes with sensors along them (red) in Ω_0 , current source term μ distributed on $S \subset \Omega_0$ with normally oriented dipoles.